mykaarma/information-modal/README.md

 * INFORMATION_MODAL_DB_USERNAME [defaults to root]
 * INFORMATION_MODAL_DB_PASSWORD [defaults to root]

-Optionally you can also overrider the host and port the service runs on
+Optionally you can also overrider the port the service runs and the log file location with

 * INFORMATION_MODAL_PORT [defaults to 8080]
+* INFORMATION_MODEL_LOG_LOCATION [defaults to information_modal.log in current folder]

 ## Model and Client can be build using